immalcolm/python-lab/mini-tasks/sleepy-librarian/README.md

 needs a Python program to help him manage overdue book returns.

 ## Task
-The program should read the overdue book data from a file named ‘overdue_books.txt’.
+The program should read the overdue book data from a file named `overdue_books.txt`.

-Each line contains a book title and the number of days overdue separated by a ‘;’.
+Each line contains a book title and the number of days overdue separated by a `;`

 Calculate the fine for each book based on one of these rules:
 • From 1-5 days overdue, $0.50 per day
 • From 6-10 days overdue, $1.00 per day
-• More than 10 days overdue, $1.50 per day + a stern librarian glare denoted by “-
+• More than 10 days overdue, $1.50 per day + a stern librarian glare denoted by `"-.-"`

 Use a list to store the book title, overdue days and fine amount.